 Our revenue is earned from investment advisory, administrative, and distribution services we provide to our clients as well as capital allocation-based income.
 Each distinct service we promise in our agreements is considered a performance obligation and is the basis for determining when we recognize revenue.
 The fees are allocated to each distinct performance obligation and we recognize revenue when, or as, we satisfy our promises.
 The consideration for our services is generally variable and included in net revenues, when it is improbable that a significant reversal could occur in the future.
 For certain client agreements, we have the discretion to hire a third party to provide services to our clients.
-In these circumstances, we are generally deemed to control the services before transferring them to our clients and related payment terms vary in accordance with agreed-upon contractual terms.
+In these circumstances, we are generally deemed to control the services before transferring them to our clients, and accordingly present the revenues gross of the related third-party costs.
+The timing of when we bill our clients and related payment terms vary in accordance with agreed-upon contractual terms.
 For the majority of our agreements, billing occurs after we have recognized revenue, which results in accounts receivable and accrued revenue.
 For an insignificant portion of our contracts, billing occurs in advance of providing services, which results in deferred revenue within the accounts payable and accrued expenses line of our consolidated balance sheets.